 • Polyester/cotton pleated (MERV: 6) disposable air filters are an affordable option and provide average cleaning and removal of small particles, as long as they are replaced frequently.

-• Permanent, washable filters (MERV: 8) are an affordable and environmentally friendly choice, but they may not be able to capture microscopic particles and must be cleaned frequently.
+• Permanent, washable and reusable filters (MERV: 8) are an affordable and environmentally friendly choice, but they may not be able to capture microscopic particles and must be cleaned frequently.
 FilterBuy does not sell or recommend washable filters due to their inefficiency.

-• High efficiency pleated (MERV: 14-16) air filters are the most expensive but they provide exceptional filtering capabilities and system protection.
+• High efficiency pleated filters (MERV: 14-16) air filters are the most expensive but they provide exceptional filtering capabilities and system protection.
 They are generally used most often in hospitals, but people with respiratory diseases may benefit from them in their homes.
 Due to the thickness and air pressure needs, they cannot be installed in all systems.

 What Are MERV Ratings?